A Night to Remem... Wait, What?: Plot

 A hungover Frank (William H. Macy) wakes up in a bench, with no memory of the past day.
 Frank visits Lou Deckner (Alex Borstein) to pick up his six figure insurance settlement, but Lou reveals he already got it the prior day.
 Realizing he has no idea where he kept the money, Frank starts retracing his steps.

 Lip (Jeremy Allen White) arrives in Miami to join Amanda (Nichole Sakura) and her family.
-While his parents still oppose to their relationship, they take him in as a guest.
+While her parents still oppose their relationship, they take him in as a guest.
 Later, Amanda's father surprises Lip by offering him a paid internship for him, and even shares a marijuana joint with him.
 Debbie (Emma Kenney) is attacked by Holly (Danika Yarosh) when rumors about her date rape spreads around school, only to be defended by a boy named Derek (Luca Oriel).
 Fascinated by his boxing knowledge, Debbie decides to enroll in his gym to learn self-defense.
 Carl (Ethan Cutkosky) starts getting involved into drug dealing, where his leg injury helps him earn money.

 Fiona (Emmy Rossum) continues her relationship with Gus (Steve Kazee), often missing shifts at her job to have sex.
 After nine days of dating, Gus suggests they could get married.
 While surprised by the suggestion, Fiona ultimately accepts and they get a civil wedding.
 Gus proudly announces it at her job, which concerns Sean (Dermot Mulroney).
 Ian (Cameron Monaghan) goes overboard when he starts stealing suitcases from the airport baggage claim, and Mickey (Noel Fisher) is shocked to find his house filled with suitcases.
 Kevin (Steve Howey) and Veronica (Shanola Hampton) experience discussions in their marriage, particularly for Kevin's annoyance that Veronica does not pay much attention to her children.
 However, Veronica feels guilty when she experiences an orgasm while grinding with another man at a dance club; she realizes how much she misses Kevin's attention.

 Frank discovers that after spending $1,000 on the Alibi Room, he bought an expensive Porsche.
 Subsequently, he gambled the rest of the money, earning twice the money he got.
 He then left with three women for a hotel, where he spent an insane amount of money on drugs and then gave the rest of the money to an entrepreneur named Buddy Diamond (Sam Lloyd).
 When Frank visits him, Buddy states that Frank donated money to extensive prosthetic equipment for children.
 Later, Frank is attacked by hotel valets, as he ran over one of them the prior night.
 Unable to pay his medical bills, Frank is forced to give them his Porsche to settle his debt.
 Dejected, he shares his bottle of wine with Carl.